 Sprint Planning Meeting – Best Practices

-Did you participate in a sprint planning meeting before to start a new sprint?
-Actually all the meetings do not provide a roadmap for the team if they are not assembled in an efficient way.
+Did you participate in a sprint planning meeting before starting a new sprint?
+Sprint planning is a short working session that takes approximately 2 hours for every week of a sprint.
+This means for a three-week sprint, the meeting takes roughly 6 hours.
+In general, you can determine the duration of sprint planning by multiplying the number of weeks in your sprint by two hours.
+No matter how long they take, all the meetings do not provide a roadmap for the team if they are not assembled in an efficient way.
 However, the aim of this meeting is to help the team to create good work.
 In this article, we will discuss how to run a sprint planning meeting and list the benefits of this important meeting.
 After reading this article, you will gain more knowledge on the subject.
-Before to start, let’s discuss the definition of the agile sprint planning meeting.
+Before starting, let’s discuss the definition of the agile sprint planning meeting.

 What is a Sprint Planning Meeting?

 The sprint planning meeting is one of the most important scrum ceremonies to achieve agile implementation within an organization.
 Therefore implementing agile and planning successful meetings require skilled and experienced team members.
 It is a kickoff meeting for each sprint to assembled to answer the questions, What will be delivered in this next sprint?
 How will we deliver?